Helmholtz-UFZ/CoMOLA/README.md

 ## Installation requirements

-CoMOLA was developed and tested for Python 3.11.
+CoMOLA was developed and tested for Python 3.9 and above.

 * Required Python packages
   * matplotlib